han3zeng/yahoo-works/README.md

 * customized dropdown menu

 #### Performance Optimization
 * To improve render performance, each Input element of the form is optimized by React.memo.
-Although it may seem trivial in this case, but we may have great impact for the complex form with single uplifted data-state.
+Although it may seems trivial in this case, but we may have great impact for the complex form with single uplifted data-state.

 ## Sorting Sheet (Dan)